luismsgomes/qtlm/doc/ReadMe.md

     qtleap_evaluate en pt

+#### Cleaning cached intermediate trees

-If you change the synthesis and you want to re-evaluate the pipeline you may just repeat the above commands.
-The script will reuse the `*.cache.treex.gz` and redo only the synthesis step, which is much faster than running the whole pipeline (analysis, transfer and synthesis).
+If you are developing the synthesis and you want to re-evaluate the pipeline you just repeat the above commands to re-synthesize the translations.

+The re-runs will be much faster than the first evaluation because `qtleap_evaluate` will reuse the previously created `*.cache.treex.gz` files (which contain the trees after analysis and transfer), and only the synthesis step is done.

-However, if you have changed the analysis or transfer steps, then you should remove the cached trees by running:
+*However, if you have changed the analysis or transfer steps*, then you should remove the cached trees by running:

     qtleap_evaluate clean